netsec-ethz/scion-tutorials/content/faq/join_infrastructure.md

 ## Procedure

-- [Get in contact with us](../../#contact) telling you want to join the infrastructure.
+1. [Get in contact with us](../../#contact) telling you want to join the infrastructure.
-- Once the node(s) are ready on your side, create a `scionlab` user with full `sudo` rights and access for the SCIONLab team.
+2. Once the node(s) are ready on your side, create a `scionlab` user with full `sudo` rights and access for the SCIONLab team.
-- The SCIONLab admins will perform measurements to find the most appropriate neighbors to your AS.
+3. The SCIONLab admins will perform measurements to find the most appropriate neighbors to your AS.
 We will notify you of the result.
-- Once the neighboring ASes have been decided, the administrators will install SCION services and configure monitoring for the node(s).
+4. Once the neighboring ASes have been decided, the administrators will install SCION services and configure monitoring for the node(s).
-- Your AS is now connected to the infrastructure of SCIONLab and hosts within your network now have direct access to SCIONLab.
+5. Your AS is now connected to the infrastructure of SCIONLab and hosts within your network now have direct access to SCIONLab.

 Once the node(s) are part of the SCIONLab infrastructure, their configuration will be centrally managed via Ansible in order to keep the whole infrastructure in the best shape.
-You will not be required to take any action as long as the machine remains accessible for us.
+You will not be required to take any action as long as the machine remains accessible to us.

 ## Requirements